gocodebox/lifterlms/.wordpress-org/readme/description.md

 _There are many ways to take LifterLMS for a test drive before commiting to the LMS_

 + Go ahead and install the free core LifterLMS plugin right now.
 The free core LMS plugin is very powerful and customizable.
 + Get a temporary _30 Day_ website on our servers with the core LifterLMS plugin AND all the premium add-ons installed.
 This demo website allows you to test drive all the LMS add-ons before you invest.
+You can also practice creating an online course from scratch and test out the learner experience by enrolling yourself in a course on your demo site.
 You can even add your other favorite plugins & themes, but this demo site is not something you get to keep after the 30 days are over. **[Try LifterLMS for $1][try]** now.
 + Another way to test LifterLMS out is to see what the student experience is like.
 Take a **free** course on how to build a LifterLMS website in 20 minutes.
 [Take a Free Course][demo] now.

 # **What Others Are Saying About the LMS**

-> _“**WP101.com serves more than 30,000 members**, so it’s no small challenge to migrate to a new membership plugin. **We spent more than a year carefully evaluating dozens of LMS and membership plugins before we finally discovered LifterLMS (a membership plugin and LMS plugin combiined into one).
-It was the only plugin that checked all the boxes for our needs.** And the LifterLMS team also shares our passion for creating better online learning experiences.
+> _“**WP101.com serves more than 30,000 members**, so it’s no small challenge to migrate to a new membership plugin. **We spent more than a year carefully evaluating dozens of LMS and membership plugins before we finally discovered LifterLMS (a membership plugin and LMS plugin combined into one).
+It was the only plugin that checked all the boxes for our needs for course creation and membership functionality.** And the LifterLMS team also shares our passion for creating better online learning experiences.
 In particular, we deeply resonate with their goal of restoring the human touch to online learning—something that is absent from most online courses today.”_

 > _**Shawn Hesketh**, Owner, WP101_